-b) In the Brouwer's method, distinctions are introduced into the language of mathematics and play an essential role, whose importance [Bedeutsamkeit] is only apparent from the standpoint of the syntax of this language.
+b) In the Brouwerian method distinctions are introduced into the language of mathematics and play a fundamental role, whose meaningfulness [Bedeutsamkeit] is only apparent from the standpoint of the syntax of this language.
 That the "tertium non datur" is invalid, as Brouwer claims, can only be stated [konstatiert werden] as a syntactic matter of fact [Sachverhalt], but not as one of mathematical objectiveness [Gegenständlichkeit] itself.

-Comment: [Bemerkung] The Brouwerian idea to characterize Brouwer's idea of characterizing the continuum as a set of choice sequences is by in itself [an sich] independent of the rejection of the "tertium non datur".
-For sure, Certainly no "tertium non datur" can hold with regard to indefinite predicates of choice sequences.
-But one could nevertheless choose a standpoint such that the "tertium non datur" is retained for number theoretic properties of lawful serieses lawlike sequences [gesetzlicher Folgen].
+Comment: [Bemerkung] The Brouwerian idea to characterize the continuum as a set of choice sequences is by itself [an sich] independent of the rejection of the "tertium non datur".
+For sure, no "tertium non datur" can hold with regard to indefinite predicates of choice sequences.
+But one could as well choose a standpoint such that the "tertium non datur" is retained for number theoretic properties of lawful serieses [gesetzlicher Folgen].
 In this manner one would obtain an extension of Weyl's theory of the continuum of 1918.

-3. The standpoint that Hilbert adopts in his proof theory is thereby characterized that it by meeting both the requirements [gerecht werden] of the formal systematic [formalen Systematik] and those of arithmetical evidence.
+3. The standpoint that Hilbert adopts in his proof theory is thereby characterized that it meets both the requirements [gerecht werden] of the formal systematic [formalen Systematik] and those of arithmetical evidence.
 As a means to unify these goals he employs the distinction [dient ihm die Sonderung] between mathematics and meta-mathematics, which is modeled after [nachgebildet ist] the Kantian partitioning of philosophy into "critique" and "system".
 As is well known, the main task that Hilbert assigns to meta-mathematics as a critique of proof [Beweiskritik] is to show the consistency [Widerspruchsfreiheit] of the usual practice [Verfahren] of mathematics.
-The problem is thought intended to be tackled in stages.
+The problem is thought to be tackled in stages.

-During the accomplishment of the In the course of accomplishing this task, however, considerable difficulties arise, which are in part unexpected.
-An essential reason for difficulties which have not yet been overcome is that the distance difference [Abstand] between a formalism of intuitive arithmetic and that of usual mathematics is greater than Hilbert had presumed [vermutet].
+During the accomplishment of the task considerable difficulties arise, which are in part unexpected.
+A basic reason for difficulties which have not yet been overcome is that the distance between a formalism of intuitive arithmetic and that of usual mathematics is greater than Hilbert presumed [vermutet].

 In the formalism of number theory the "tertium non datur" can be eliminated in a certain sense.
 The proofs of the consistency of the number theoretic formalism by Gödel and Gentzen are based on this fact.
-But as soon as one passes over to number-functions [Zahlfunktionen] such an elimination is no longer possible [ist nicht mehr die Rede].
-This results follows in particular from a theorem which has been proved by S. C. Kleene after the concept of a "computable" function had been made more precise; it says that there are number-functions which are definable with the symbols of the number theoretic formalism (including a symbol for "the smallest number x that has the property $\mathfrak{P}(x)$ "), but which are not computable.
+But as soon as one considers number-functions [Zahlfunktionen] such an elimination is no longer possible [ist nicht mehr die Rede].
+This results in particular from a theorem which has been proved by S. C. Kleene after the concept of a "computable" function had been made more precise and which says that there are number-functions which are definable with the symbols of the number theoretic formalism (including a symbol for "the smallest number x that has the property $\mathfrak{P}(x)$ "), but which are not computable.

-Comment. - The concept of a computable function was made more precise in two independent ways: using the concept of a "generally recursive" [allgemein-rekursiven] function due to Herbrand and Gödel and by Church's concept of a " λ -definable" function; both concepts have been shown to be co-extensional [umfangsgleich] by A. Church and Kleene.
+Comment. - The concept of a computable function was made more precise in two independent ways: using the concept "generally recursive" [allgemein-rekursiven] by Herbrand and Gödel and by Church's concept of a " λ -definable" function; both concepts have been shown to be co-extensional [umfangsgleich] by A. Church and Kleene.